mgnsk/balafon/README.md

 The language consists of commands and note lists.
 The commands tempo, program, control, start and stop are global commands.
-The commands timesig, velocity and channel, when used in bars, are local to bars.
+The commands timesig, velocity and channel, when used in a bar, are scoped to that bar only.

 - ### Comments